tomGdow/rails-with-angularjs-one/README.md

       Add routes for 'template1.html.erb' and 'template2.html.erb' (config/routes.rb)
   10. Get the code for this version by checking out the 'ng-rails-basic' branch
+  11. To implement CRUD functionality, add the following scaffold:

+      rails generate scaffold Product name:string description:text price:float

 ### Application struture (abridged)

-  The application struture for the 'add-ng-functionality' branch
+  The application struture for the 'single-page-app-with-crud' branch
 <pre>

 .
 ├── app
 │   ├── assets